11 Reasons You Might Have an Itchy Butt—and How to Treat It

 So you’re really itchy—in one of the most private and difficult to talk about places on your body.
-And while it may feel mortifying to even type the words “anal itching” into your search engine, it’s actually a common problem.
+And while it may feel mortifying to even type the words “anal itching” or "itchy butthole" into your search engine, it’s actually a common problem.
 The “it” we’re referring to is pruritis ani, the technical term for irritation around the anus that causes the desire to scratch.

 If you’re suffering from an itchy butt, the first thing to know is that it’s most likely a symptom of another issue—not a disease or condition in itself.
 And because itching can lead to scratching, tiny cuts, pain, and swelling, it’s important to get to the bottom (no pun intended) of the problem.
 Here are some of the common causes of itchy butt, and how you can find relief.